Continuation of fixed points and bifurcations from ODE to flow-kick disturbance models: Examples

 \subsection{Nonspatial Klausmeier model of vegetation and precipitation}

 In \cite{klausmeier1999regular}, Klausmeier briefly considers a nonspatial model of vegetation and water in semi-arid conditions.
-Rainfall appears as a small continuous disturbance to the water variable---a simplifying assumption quipped as ``it's always drizzling in the desert."
-In reality, rainfall happens almost instantaneously in comparison with the periods of vegetation growth between precipitation events.
+Rainfall appears as a small continuous disturbance to the water variable, representing average precipitation rates (total precipitation divided by time).
+The model can be regarded as phenomenological, relating average biomass to rainfall input on the timescale of years.
+Of course, actual precipitation events occur on much faster timescales than vegetation growth.
 Here we illustrate how fixed points and bifurcations change when we instead model rain as a periodic kick.
+This example serves more for mathematical illustration---and less for biological prediction---as the flow phase of the flow-kick model may not capture vegetation dynamics under pulsed rainfall.

 In the nonspatial Klausmeier model, let $x=(x_1,x_2)$ where $x_1$ represents nondimensional vegetation biomass and $x_2$ represents nondimensional water.
 The parameter $m$ controls vegetation mortality rates, and $\p$ represents water input via precipitation: